teamup4highered/build-a-mobile-app-course/README.md

 **Requirements to complete:**

 1. Follow [AWS Amplify tutorial](https://docs.amplify.aws/start/getting-started/installation/q/integration/flutter/) to build the sample ToDo app that uses AWS Amplify datastore.
 Then customize your app by changing the app title and color theme.
-Optionally, you can add more features to your app as you wish.
+Optionally, you can add more features to your app if you wish.
-1. Check-in your code with instructions of how to compile it in your GitHub Portfolio folder.
+1. Check-in your code with instructions on how to run it in your GitHub Portfolio folder.
 1. Post the URL for your app code in the course Discord channel [m1-todo-app](https://discord.gg/NcZGzgxB and write that you would like to receive a peer review.
 1. Look for posts from other course participants who would like to receive peer reviews and give at least one peer review. **Plase remember to give positive feedback that helps (not hurts) and motivates learning.**

 **Resources:**

-1. [AWS Amplify Flutter Datastore Starter](https://github.com/cshfang/amplify-flutter-datastore-starter/tree/main/amplified_todo) github repo for the tutorial inthe requirements
+1. [AWS Amplify Flutter Datastore Starter](https://github.com/cshfang/amplify-flutter-datastore-starter/tree/main/amplified_todo) github repo for the tutorial in the requirements
 1. [AWS Amplify and Flutter](https://github.com/aws-amplify/amplify-flutter) github repo by Dillon Nys
 1. [Todo App with Flutter Using AWS Amplify and BLoC | Day 18 and 19](https://www.youtube.com/watch?v=WJKKEZu_xnY) by Kilo Loco in [#20DaysOfFlutter](https://www.youtube.com/hashtag/30daysofflutter)